shader-slang/spec/specification/storage.md

 Example: A local variable declaration like `var x : Int;` defines an [=abstract storage location=], and a reference to `x` will have the [=abstract storage reference type=] `read modify Int`.

-Abstract Storage Access {#storage.abstract.access}
+Abstract Storage Access [storage.abstract.access]
 -----------------------

 An <dfn>abstract storage access</dfn> is an operation performed by a [=strand=] on an [=abstract storage location=].
 Each [=abstract storage access=] has an [=abstract storage access mode=].

-Access Mode {#storage.abstract.access.mode}
+Access Mode [storage.abstract.access.mode]
 ------------

 An <dfn>abstract storage access mode</dfn> is either `get`, `set`, or a [=memory access mode=].

-Abstract Storage References {#storage.abstract.reference.type}
+Abstract Storage References [storage.abstract.reference.type]
 ---------------------------

 An <dfn>abstract storage reference type</dfn> is written |m| |T| where |T| is a proper type and |m| is a set of one or more [=abstract storage access modes=].